Reactive-Network/documentation/docs/docs/rnk-rpc-methods.md

 ## rnk_getVm

-Returns detailed information about a single RVM, specifically its transaction count.
+Returns detailed information about a specific RVM, including its transaction count and the number of associated contracts.

 ### Parameters